 Frequently Asked Questions (FAQ)

 No student is exempt from losing priority registration status.
-If you complete too many units within the Los Rios Community College District, are placed on probation or dismissal for two consecutive terms, or fail to complete the Steps to Success (as a first-time college student after spring 2014), then you may lose priority status.
+If you complete too many units within the Los Rios Community College District or are placed on probation or dismissal for two consecutive terms, then you may lose priority status.

 Degree-applicable units are those that are required as part of a degree or certificate program.
 Only courses that you have taken at a Los Rios college count as degree-applicable (transfer units from other colleges do not count).
 Examples of units that are not counted are those from: